On this page

-The vapourer, above, is widespread throughout Europe, and is also found in North America.
+The Vapourer, Orgyia antiqua, above, is widespread throughout Europe, and is also found in North America.
 It is found in woods, hedges, parks and gardens.

 The eggs are brownish white, and are laid in July and August in a batch on the cocoon from which the female has just hatched.
 The eggs hatch the following spring, and the caterpillar feeds until July or August.

 The caterpillar reaches 35 mm long when fully grown.
 The hairs can be irritating and cause a rash in some people.
 The caterpillar foodplant is almost any deciduous shrub.
 Pupation is in a cocoon on twigs or bark, and the cocoon is spun to incorporate the caterpillar hairs.

-Adults emerge in July and August.
+Adults emerge in July and August, and fly until October.
 The female is more or less wingless, and waits on her cocoon for a male to find and mate with her.
 She attracts the males by emitting a pheromone.
 The male flies by day.
 Male wing length is 14 - 16 mm.